ConsumerDataStandardsAustralia/standards-maintenance/README.md

 ## Next Iteration
 Maintenance Iteration 13

-Scheduled to commence on the 28th of September 2022
+Scheduled to commence on the 5th of October 2022

 Decision Proposal to be drafted.